 The methodology to calculate these different incentive values is based on Hourly Levelized Values of Electricity from the Avoided Cost Calculator (ACC) for Distributed Energy Resources (DER) prepared by Energy and Environmental Economics, Inc. (E3)1.
 Shifting consumption from periods with higher levelized values (e.g. peak periods) to periods with lower levelized value, or reducing consumption, creates system benefits.
-Incentives rates are structured to account for the value of energy savings; higher rates will be paid during Summer Net Peak and Summer Peak Hours.
+Incentives rates are structured to take this into account, higher rates will be paid during Summer Net Peak and Summer Peak Hours.

-The specific monthly incentive rates for each of the Incentive Periods will be provided on the SDG&E Market Access Program website at sdge.com/market-access-program.
+The specific monthly incentive rates for each of the Incentive Periods will be provided on the SDG&E Summer Reliability Market Access Program website at sdge.com/SRMAP.

 Aggregators will receive incentive payments based on a Pay-for-Performance payment structure for delivered savings calculated by population-level NMEC methodologies.
-Both the Gross Realization Rate (GRR) for NMEC of 0.9 and the appropriate Net-to-Gross (NTG) ratio will be applied to the calculated savings.
+The appropriate Net-to-Gross (NTG) ratio will be applied to the calculated savings.